Pack a lunch, bring the binocs, and bask in the coastal views.

 10 am

-From Sausalito, head south and then west to the headlands and the Conzelman Road vista points.
-If you can find a parking space, pause at the first one, Battery Spencer.
-You’ll recognize this perspective on the bridge from countless TV shows and films.
-Stop as often as you wish as you continue west on Conzelman up to the Hawk Hill vista point and park there.
-Walk through the unmarked Battery 129 tunnel (across Conzelman from the parking area), which shortly delivers you to magical Pacific Ocean views.
-Back out at the parking area’s western edge there’s an easy path up to the Nike Missile Site SF-87 radar platform (not to be confused with the nearby SF-88L facility), which yields awesome ocean and city views.
+From Sausalito, head south on Alexander Avenue and then west (left) on Bunker Road to the headlands through the Baker-Barry Tunnel.
+Turn left (south) on McCullough Road, about a mile later, taking the first exit off the traffic circle.
+Head west to Hawk Hill, one of several Conzelman Road vista points.
+Stop as often as you wish as you continue west on Conzelman along the way to Hawk Hill.
+Once parked, walk through the unmarked Battery 129 tunnel (across Conzelman from the lot), which shortly delivers you to magical Pacific Ocean views.
+Back out at the parking area’s western edge, there’s an easy path up to the Nike Missile Site SF-87 radar platform (not to be confused with the nearby SF-88L facility), which yields awesome ocean and city views.

 Black Sand at the Beach

-West past the Hawk Hill parking area the road becomes one-way and (if you’re the driver) distractingly scenic as it plunges downward.
+West past the Hawk Hill parking area, the road becomes one-way and (if you’re the driver) distractingly scenic as it plunges downward.
 New hillside and ocean vistas unfold at every curve.
 An optional stop if you’ve started early is at the first parking lot, often full on weekends, signed as Upper Fisherman’s.
 The trail to the left of the sign leads down to Black Sands Beach.
-Even if you don’t head all the way to the beach, reached via a long wooden staircase, walk a few steps down to catch the view.
-If you do reach the beach, you’ll notice that on sunny days some locals show their appreciation for the stark natural setting by partaking of it au naturel.
+Even if you don’t descend the long wooden staircase to the beach, walk a few steps down to catch the view.
+If you reach the beach on a sunny day, you’ll notice that some locals show their appreciation for the stark natural setting by partaking of it au naturel.

 Hiking Decision